“My Debt is a Charge-off. Do I Still Need to Pay It?”

 It’s time for me to bust another common debt-related myth that I get asked about frequently.
-Basically, the myth is that once a creditor records a “charge-off” (where your account is declared as a bad debt and a loss is recorded by the creditor), then the creditor no longer has a right to attempt further collection on that written-off debt.
+Basically, the myth is that once a creditor records a “charge-off” when your account is declared a bad debt and a loss is recorded by the creditor, then the creditor no longer has a right to attempt further collection on that written-off debt.

 Here’s a quote from a bogus “debt elimination” website that pretends to be a valid source for consumer education in financial matters: “They cannot collect one penny,” the website says.
 “If you see charge-off on the account they are trying to collect on your credit report it is illegal for these debt collectors to collect one penny.
 The original creditor took the bad debt as a loss when they filed their income tax and got a credit benefit from the IRS.”

 What a load of horse manure!
-Folks, this statement is completely 100% FALSE.
-Aside from the fact that there are millions of debt collection lawsuits/judgments that prove otherwise, this ridiculous pronouncement does not even make sense from an accounting perspective.
+Folks, this statement is Completely 100% FALSE.
+Aside from the fact there are millions of debt collection lawsuits/judgments that prove otherwise, this ridiculous pronouncement does not even make sense from an accounting perspective.

-When a creditor records a charge-off, they are forced to “write off” the uncollected balance (which usually happens after 180 days of delinquency).
+When a creditor records a charge-off, they are forced to “write off” the uncollected balance, usually after 180 days of delinquency.
 Naturally, this translates to less income, which lowers the corporate tax owed for that year.
 Even on this point, the website gets it wrong, because this is not a “credit benefit from the IRS,” but rather a lower tax bill because the company made less money to be taxed on.